feathersjs/docs/guides/chat/creating.md

 $ feathers generate app
 ```

-When presented with the project name just hit enter, or enter a name (no spaces).
+When presented with the project name, just hit enter, or enter a name (no spaces).

-Next, enter in a short description of your application.
+Next, write a short description of your application.

 The next prompt asking for the source folder can be answered by just hitting enter.
 This will put all source files into the `src/` folder.